Rakeela/dragora-notes/2021-5-29-One-Hundred-and-Tenth.md

 For that "lie", I was marked for limitless punishment.
 Liberalism was not more powerful than that.
 I lost to the people who have the power of God, and God wants to abuse children.
 End of story.

 ---
+Well...
+Not quite end of story.
+I think the morphogenic field is worth investigating.

+---
 Back to [[day-post-archive]]